peckeronie/a5fritterbackend/README.md

 **Returns**

-- An array of followers for the specified user
+- An array of followers for the specified user, or a message that followers are currently hidden

 **Throws**